-Having been served with a notice of default (as discussed in the first post in this series), a tenant then has three days to cure a breach for failure to pay rent and fifteen days to cure a nonmonetary breach, unless the parties’ lease provides different timeframes.
+Having been served with a notice of default (as discussed in the first post in this series), a tenant then has three days to cure a breach for failure to pay rent and fifteen days to cure a nonmonetary breach, unless the parties’ lease provides different time-frames.
 If the tenant subsequently fails to cure the breach, the landlord must then file suit for eviction.
-Eviction actions are summary in nature, meaning that deadlines are shortened and procedural formalities are loosened; this is so that landlords may obtain quicker relief when they have tenants who are in breach of their leases, yet remain in possession of the leased premises.
+Eviction actions are summary in nature, meaning that deadlines are shortened and procedural formalities are loosened.
+This is so landlords may obtain quicker relief when they have tenants who are in breach of their leases, yet remain in possession of the leased premises.

 In an eviction for failure to make payments, the tenant must deposit into the court’s registry the amount of past-due rent alleged by the landlord in the complaint, and must continue to deposit the monthly rents as they accrue during the pendency of the case.
 As with the tenant’s answer, the deposit must be made within five days of being served with the complaint.
 Failure of the tenant to make the deposit entitles the landlord to an automatic default judgment of possession.

 However, there is a limited exception to the requirement to deposit the past-due rent.
-If the tenant pleads payment or satisfaction as a defense, it will be relieved of the requirement to make the deposit in full, but the court will hold an immediate hearing on the amount to be deposited into the court’s registry.
-At the hearing, the landlord should demand evidence supporting the tenant’s claim and, if none can be presented, should further demand that the tenant be required to deposit the full amount stated in the complaint.
+If the tenant pleads payment or satisfaction as a defense, it will be relieved of the requirement to make the deposit in full.
+However, the court will hold an immediate hearing on the amount to be deposited into the court’s registry.
+At the hearing, the landlord should demand evidence supporting the tenant’s claim.
+If none can be presented, the landlord should further demand that the tenant be required to deposit the full amount stated in the complaint.
 Further, the tenant is required to immediately make payment of the amount the court determines is appropriate; the deposit into the registry must be made on the same day as the court’s ruling on the rent amount due to be deposited.

-The hearing on the amount to be deposited into the registry is limited solely to the issues of whether all of the tenant’s rent payments have been credited by the landlord and what constitutes rent under the terms of the parties’ lease.
-This way, a tenant cannot derail the hearing by bringing up side issues that have no bearing on the amount owed to the landlord.
-Even where the tenant alleges defenses of payment or satisfaction, the Court can still require that the tenant deposit into the court’s registry the monthly rents as they come due during the pendency of the case.
+The hearing on the amount to be deposited into the registry is limited.
+It’s focus is on whether all of the tenant’s rent payments have been credited by the landlord.
+It also determines what constitutes rent under the terms of the parties’ lease.
+This way, a tenant cannot derail the hearing by bringing up side issues.
+This is often a tenant strategy that has no bearing on the amount owed to the landlord.
+So even where a tenant alleges defenses of payment or satisfaction, the Court can still require that the tenant deposit into the court’s registry the monthly rents as they come due during the pendency of the case.

 While the distress writ is obviously a very powerful tool for landlords, there are certain conditions for their issuance.
-First, the landlord has to file a surety bond, in at least double the amount demanded in the complaint, or double the amount of the estimated value of the property.
+First, the landlord has to file a surety bond.
+It should be at least double the amount demanded in the complaint.
+Or it can be double the amount of the estimated value of the property.
 Further, the bond must be conditioned to pay all costs and damages which the tenant suffers if the landlord’s suit is later found to be improper.
-Additionally, the complaint for the distress writ should be filed ex parte (i.e. without notice to the tenant) and must be verified by the landlord.
+Additionally, the complaint for the writ should be filed ex parte (i.e. without notice to the tenant) and must be verified by the landlord.